Desheen/Gynvael_missions/mission_48/README.md

 }
 ```

-i made a custom print function, that will make sure to print only the array that all it's element is printable.
-then you just need to loop over:
+i made a custom print function, that will make sure to print only the array that all it's element is in the printable character range, then you just need to loop over:
 ```
   uint64_t end = 5207;
   for(uint64_t i = 0;i <=end;i++)